 Due to the decline in the consumption of dairy based products in the PRC as a result of the melamine incident in 2008 and the significant increase in milk powder imports, there has been a nationwide inventory build-up of domestically produced milk powder in the PRC.
 According to the Dairy Industry Association of China, as a result of the melamine incident, surplus milk powder inventory in the PRC as of April 6, 2009 was estimated at 300,000 metric tons.
 Such inventory build up has caused a significant decline in milk powder prices.
-If milk powder inventory write-down which will adversely affect our financial results.
+If milk powder inventory continues to rise and the milk powder prices continue to fall, we might face significant inventory write-down which will adversely affect our financial results.